mcd5703/Transonic-Euler-Solver/README.md

 This project has primarily been tested on MacOS with `cmake`.

-Capabilities are offered but not test for:
+Capabilities are offered but not tested for:
 - RHEL8 using hte ROAR cluster
 - When we use `git` console in Windows or terminal in Linux.

 ## Dependencies